 Under continued direction of the faculty supervisor, students undertake intensive research of the thesis topic.
+In the first month of this course, each student must also successfully defend a prospectus orally in order to continue to the thesis.
 Students submit a complete first draft of the thesis to their reading committee.
 Graded with a letter grade, "A" through "F." Prerequisite: Completion of HON 301 with a grade of "S" (Satisfactory) and official acceptance into the Honors program, including an approved thesis prospectus.